 Three ways to think about subject and career

 Considering the subjects you like - and why you enjoy them - is an easy way to start thinking about your career.
-And it's a win-win tactic, as understanding how school subjects connect to the world of work can boost your motivation too.
+And it's win-win, as understanding how school subjects connect to the world of work can boost your motivation too.

 Start with the obvious path between subjects and jobs – maths to mathematician, psychology to psychologist, law to lawyer.

 In reality, few people go on to careers exactly related to a school subject but there is often some sort of link.
 So if you love PE, what about a career in sport?
-Or how about using your passion for a subject to inspire others?
-There are lots of different roles in teaching and training, so don’t forget to look at options beyond the school classroom.
+If you’re good at English, why not explore options that involve writing?

 2. Go wide

-What general skills do you need for your studies?
-For history, key skills include research, developing an argument, and presenting your ideas in clear and logical way.
-Such abilities could lead to careers in politics, law, or journalism.
+Key skills in history include research, developing an argument, and presenting your ideas in clear and logical way.
+These are all useful for careers in politics, law, or journalism.

 3. Drill down